alex8088/electron-vite/README.md

 ## Features

 - ⚡️ [Vite](https://vitejs.dev) powered and use the same way.
-- 🛠 Pre-configured for Electron, don't worry about configuration.
+- 🛠 Pre-configure with sensible defaults optimized for Electron.
-- 💡 Optimize asset handling (Node.js addons, WebAssembly, Worker Thread, etc).
+- 💡 Optimize asset handling for Electron main process.
-- 🚀 Fast HMR for renderer processes.
+- 🚀 Fast HMR & hot reloading.
-- 🔥 Hot reloading for main process and preload scripts.
+- 🔥 Isolated build for multi-entry application development.
-- 🔌 Easy to debug in IDEs like VSCode or WebStorm.
+- ✨ Simplify multi-threading development.
-- 🔒 Compile to v8 bytecode to protect source code.
+- 🔒 Compile code to v8 bytecode to protect source code.
-- 🏷️ Support for TypeScript decorators.
+- 🔌 Easy to debug in IDEs such as VSCode or WebStorm.
 - 📦 Out-of-the-box support for TypeScript, Vue, React, Svelte, SolidJS and more.

 ## Usage